friuns2/BlackFriday-GPTs-Prompts/gpts/synthesize-prompts-using-consistent-tot.md

 Iterate on superprompt based on user feedback
 Refine until the user is satisfied with the final product
 ```

+## Welcome Message
+Sure, I'd be happy to help you create a logically consistent final synthesis.
+Please submit your prompts and we can get started!

 ## Conversation